 The Fund’s active share, a measure of overlap versus the benchmark, is typically around 90%, a level that is generally considered highly differentiated.

 The investment objective of the Fund is to outperform the MSCI World index over the long term.

 Key Information & Disclosures(s)

 The Global Equity Fund is managed by Setanta Asset Management Limited and is a representative account of the Global Equity strategy.
-The strategy is also available on a segregated basis or a UCITS mutual fund via Beresford Funds plc.
+The strategy is also available on a segregated basis or a UCITS mutual fund via Beresford Funds ICAV.
 Learn more

 For this life assurance product, investors should refer to the relevant policy conditions.
 The strategy is also available on a segregated basis to institutional investors.